 While most classic vibe pedals feature some kind of foot control of the rate/speed via expression pedal, The Depths forgoes that option in favor of allowing the player to dial in their specific tones.
 While some guitarists may prefer real-time Rate control, The Depths will find favor among those who like to dial in their desired tones without any fuss, setting it and forgetting it, so to speak.

-EarthQuaker Devices have another killer pedal on their hands.
+EarthQuaker Devices have another killer pedal on their hands to go along with the likes of such epic pedals as the Disaster Transport SR, Rainbow Machine, Bit Commander, and Arpanoid.
 Let’s see the final result.

 The Depths from EarthQuaker Devices is an excellent vibe machine that offers plenty of classic mojo and modern tone-tweaking functionality.
 The array of controls will let you sculpt the ultimate rotary/Uni-Vibe/Leslie style tones, making this pedal a great choice for those looking for some of that signature swirling pulse employed over the years by the likes of Jimi Hendrix, Robin Trower, and David Gilmour among others.
 The Depths is one of the best “Uni-Vibe” modulation pedals around and another standout pedal from EarthQuaker Devices.

 That concludes our EarthQuaker Devices The Depths review.
 Thanks for reading.